HomeNews & InfoFan FictionMessage BoardLinksEmail

 Shocked, Sam stared at her.
 "You did?"

 "Uh huh.
 That was before I found out that Daniel was married.
-You were both chattering away about something or other, totally oblivious to everyone else.
+You were both chatting away about something, totally oblivious to everyone else.
 The way you were reacting to each other, I'd have bet money that you were an item."

 "Really?
 I guess I shouldn't be surprised.
 You're not the only one to think that.
 A lot of people still do."